-By scheduling an appointment with a dentist in San Jose/Los Gatos, you’ll be able to find out what is possibly causing the snoring and what treatment options are available.
+By scheduling an appointment with a Los Gatos sleep dentist, you’ll be able to find out what is possibly causing the snoring and what treatment options are available.

 For some, it may mean undergoing oral appliance therapy, which includes using a custom mouthguard appliance while sleeping to prevent the tissue and tongue from obstructing the airway.
 For others, Continuous Positive Airway Pressure (CPAP) machines deliver pressurized air through a tube and mask that covers the nose ensuring your throat tissues don’t block the airflow.

 For those who have more extreme cases of snoring, upper airway surgery is often a last-resort option when other treatments have been unsuccessful.
 Upper airway surgery often involves nasal surgery, surgery of the soft palate, tongue reduction surgery, and even a tracheostomy, based on the cause of the snoring.
 These types of surgeries have the highest success rate for snoring treatment options as they are often 95 to 100 percent successful for permanent results.

 If you have suffered from snoring or sleep apnea for several months and are considering seeing a professional for treatment options, feel free to share your story.
 You can also ask a question to learn more about the various treatment options available to begin finding the right solution to regain your rest back.